jayrambhia/jayrambhia.github.com/_posts/2018-05-17-android-fileprovider.markdown

 # Epilogue

-I was adding support for offline export and import of data in my app - **[Flutter: Instant Movie Ratings](https://github.com/jayrambhia/MovieRatings)** (written in Kotlin, not Flutter), I added permission to manifest, did whole shbang of asking permissions to write files.
+I was adding support for offline export and import of data in my app - **[Flutter: Instant Movie Ratings](https://github.com/jayrambhia/MovieRatings)** (written in Kotlin, not Flutter), I added permission to manifest, did the whole shebang of asking permissions to write files.
 I really don't like permissions so I google-fu'ed and found out about Storage Access Framework, DocumentProvider, FileProvider and re-did the whole import/export functionality and removed the permissions.
 The app request permission just for internet access.